aleherse/datasheet/README.md

 * `extra_column_types` allows to extend the library with new column types
 * Create one sheet per custom data origin
 * Create as many views as required, columns can belong to several views
-* Create all the needed columns for the sheet and set the appropriate type of each one, base types are "string", "text", "integer" and "float"
+* Create all the needed columns for the sheet and set the appropriate type of each one, base types are "integer", "float", "string" and "text"

 ### Create the spine service